marine9007/marine9007/cursor-user-rules.md

 - Please respect my prettier preferences when you provide code.
 - Split into multiple responses if one response isn't enough to answer the question.

 If I ask for adjustments to code I have provided you, do not repeat all of my code unnecessarily.
 Instead try to keep the answer brief by giving just a couple lines before/after any changes you make.
 Multiple code blocks are ok.

+Also, to avoid terminal sessions hanging over chat sessions, always check the shell version and current dir (pwd, etc) depending on the shell.
+I prefer Git Bash, but use the correct shell for the ask.
+If a command is not found, that means you probably need to check the version of powershell and the help.